Home> Legal Associations> State Bar Associations >The Florida Bar

 The service does not receive any portion of the $25 fee.
 Any service beyond the initial consultation and the fees for that service will be negotiated between the client and attorney for their regular fee.

-Sections of the Florida Bar
+Sections of The Florida Bar

 The Florida Bar encourages attorneys in Florida to take on leadership roles in the various sections and divisions.
 The Florida Bar Sections and Divisions include: